UVADS/orientation-technical/workshop-gnu-linux/README.md

     * ![](World_Wide_Smartphone_Sales.png) [5]
     * ![](Operating_systems_used_on_top_500_supercomputers.svg) [2]
     * One exception: Playing video games, which is >95% windows
+    * Yes desktop/laptops are 75% windows, but smartphones are more common (60% to 40%).
+    * Put another way: `conda install numpy`
 4. Goals for today
     * first half = exposure to fundamentals
     * second half = equip you to build the habit